NVIDIA/DeepLearningExamples/TensorFlow/Segmentation/UNet_3D_Medical/README.md

 # 3D-UNet Medical Image Segmentation for TensorFlow 1.x

-This repository provides a script and recipe to train 3D-UNet to achieve state of the art accuracy, and is tested and maintained by NVIDIA.
+This repository provides a script and recipe to train the 3D-UNet model to achieve state-of-the-art accuracy.
+The content of this repository is tested and maintained by NVIDIA.

 ## Table of Contents